BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## SCENARIO 6 – A CLASH BY MOONLIGHT

-*Two opposing forces have happened upon each other in the dead of night, thrusting them into an impromptu battle.
-The darkness makes for an unusual fight, providing both forces with protection from arrows and greater options for stealth.*

 **SCENARIO OUTLINE**

 A battle to the death in the dark of night!